 Average Weather in Salinas California, United States

-In Salinas, the temperature typically varies from 42°F to 72°F over the course of the year, and is rarely below 34°F or above 84°F.
+In Salinas, the summers are short, comfortable, dry, and mostly clear and the winters are short, cold, wet, and partly cloudy.
+Over the course of the year, the temperature typically varies from 42°F to 72°F and is rarely below 34°F or above 84°F.

 The warm season lasts for 2.5 months, from August 11 to October 26, with an average daily high temperature above 70°F. The hottest day of the year is October 3, with an average high of 72°F and low of 53°F.

 The cool season lasts for 2.6 months, from December 1 to February 17, with an average daily high temperature below 63°F. The coldest day of the year is December 30, with an average low of 42°F and high of 60°F.